a-vaan/startup/README.md

 - **Existing user** - Allows the user to login if their account already exists.
 - **Use MongoDB to store credentials** - Stores both user and media data.
 - **Restricts functionality** - Functionallity and access to the database, and therefore the whole application, are both contingent on having authentication.

+## WebSocket Deliverable
+For this deliverable I used webSocket to update the comments on the frontend in realtime.

+- **Backend listens for WebSocket connection** - done!
+- **Frontend makes WebSocket connection** - done!
+- **Data sent over WebSocket connection** - done!
+- **WebSocket data displayed** - All user comments display in realtime from the WebSocket data, although they are also stored in the DB to be retrieved later if needed.
+- **All visible elements are working** - No more data is being mocked, the app is fully functional!